-Some clients annually move the 10% fee free amount to the same mutual fund but on a zero commission basis.
-In this way you can indeed accumulate the 10% over time.
+Some clients annually move the 10% fee-free amount to the same mutual fund but on a zero-commission basis.

-The low-load sales charge (LLSC) works similar to the DSC option.
-However the restriction is limited to 3 years versus the 6 or 7 on the DSC option and the penalty percentages for withdrawals are roughly half of the DSC option.
+However, the restriction is limited to 3 years versus the 6 or 7 on the DSC option, and the penalty percentages for withdrawals are roughly half of the DSC option.

 Traditionally the commission option has been the main way advisors have been paid for their efforts.

-Many people argue that the advisor’s compensation should be upfront, known, and factored out of the MER.
+Many argue that the advisor’s compensation should be upfront, known, and factored out of the MER.
 It should be transparent versus embedded.

-This has led to some advisors who charge a fixed percentage of your assets like 1.5% to 2% for smaller amounts of money and a lower percentage for bigger amounts (usually over $250,000).
+This has led to some advisors charging a fixed percentage of your assets, like 1.5% to 2% for smaller amounts of money and a lower percentage for bigger amounts (usually over $250,000).

-The cost of advisor compensation is stripped out of the MER and the investor will have MER’s that are about 1% less than before.
+The cost of advisor compensation is stripped out of the MER, and the investor will have MERs about 1% less than before.

-Using this type of advisor allows a client to freely move monies from one company to another as they are sold on a 0% front-end load.
+Using this type of advisor allows clients to freely move monies from one company to another as they are sold on a 0% front-end load.

-Fee based advisors if they are licensed for other products such as life insurance etc. can still earn commissions from the sale of those products.
-The fee-based refers to the investment component.
+If they are licensed for other products, such as life insurance, fee-based advisors can still earn commissions from selling those products.

 Which Option Is Right For You?